thaisavieira/profile-card-componet/README.md

 ![Screenshot analysis](./design/Screenshot_2.png)

 What did I do:
 What I have already tested is that the justify-content property has the same result when I apply the space-around and space-evenly values, while space-between the element in question sticks to the corner.
-When I remove the padding:30px, the result is that the element rises by 30px and does not result in changes to the sides.
+When I remove the padding 30px, the result is that the element rises by 30px and does not result in changes to the sides.

 Follow the code below